Weirdest dream

 The town is so dead and empty that, as I came out of the station in the village I live in, I thought it was really lively (something that would never have crossed my mind the day before).
 The real estate agent said it well: Fujimino is これから, the question is "will I be there to see it?".

-Next weekend, I'm going back to Kawagoe to really see some apartments.
-I'm hoping I'll find an older mansion that had a renewal not so long ago.
-You can follow my search on a custom Google Map that I will update with the apartments I visit.
+Next weekend, I’m going back to Kawagoe to really see some apartments.
+I’m hoping I’ll find an older mansion that had a renewal not so long ago.